dennysubke/ashigaru-terminal/README.md

 This repository provides a ready‑to‑use `docker-compose.yml` that allows you to run the Ashigaru Terminal locally using Docker.

+## 🎴 Overview

+Ashigaru Terminal is a **self-custodial Bitcoin wallet** that operates entirely through a **Terminal User Interface (TUI)**.
+It can be used on desktop systems or deployed on a **headless server**.
+The application is intentionally minimalistic, offering a simple and accessible way to interact with your Bitcoin funds.

+Ashigaru Terminal serves as a **companion application for Ashigaru Whirlpool**, enabling you to perform and manage CoinJoin transactions within your existing wallet setup.

+With Ashigaru Terminal, you can:

+- **Initiate a Transaction Zero (Tx0)** to create UTXOs for a specific Whirlpool pool in the *Premix* account
+- **Mix coins** from the *Deposit*, *Postmix*, and *Badbank* accounts
+- **Continuously remix** funds from the *Postmix* account

+In short, Ashigaru Terminal provides a lightweight, terminal-based interface that enhances your Bitcoin privacy workflow through Whirlpool.

+---

+## 🎴 Screenshots

 ---

 ## 🚀 Features